 - The WestJet Annual Round-Trip Companion Voucher

 - The Air Canada Annual Worldwide Companion Pass

 - The British Airways Companion Award eVoucher

 The WestJet Annual Round-Trip Companion Voucher

-WestJet’s annual round-trip companion voucher comes as a perk of the WestJet RBC World Elite MasterCard.
-As part of signing up for this card for an annual fee of $119, you’ll get 250 WestJet Dollars (WSD) redeemable towards the cost of any WestJet flight, free checked bags on WestJet flights, and the companion voucher itself.
+WestJet’s annual round-trip companion voucher comes as a perk of the WestJet RBC World Elite Mastercard.
+As part of signing up for this card for an annual fee of $119, you’ll earn WestJet Dollars (WSD) redeemable towards the cost of any WestJet flight, free checked bags on WestJet flights, and a companion voucher.